AhmadWehbe167/red-planet-rental/README.md

 In order for your pr to be reviewed and accepted please make sure to:
 1. keep it reasonable in size. don't change a lot in one pr.
-2. write a good description explaining what you did in this pr
+2. write a good description explaining what you did in this pr.
-3. divide the pr into readable commits
+3. divide the pr into readable commits.

 Those are best practices you should already follow anywhere you collaborate on writing code.